 This browned butter cookie recipe uses ground coffee as is so you don’t have to worry about the method of making the actual coffee.

 You cannot really use any other type of coffee like instant or even plain ground coffee beans.
-These will have different textures and work in different ways when used in this recipe.
+These have different textures and work in different ways when used in this recipe.

 How To Make